Counseling Austin & Westlake Hills

 You may be wondering if you are experiencing Post Traumatic Stress Disorder (PTSD) if you’ve been through a traumatic event (PTSD is often NOT a disorder, but a temporary coping mechanism called Post-Traumatic Stress, or PTS); many people compare what they have been through to a soldier returning from battle, or somebody that survived 9-11.
 It is important to understand that PTSD is not just reserved for catastrophic trauma, but it can manifest after losing a job, a relationship breakup, a car accident, etc. If you aren’t sure if you need trauma counseling, please get in touch, I’m happy to answer any questions you may have.
 Mindfulness-based trauma recovery does not focus on re-living the trauma; we cultivate mindfulness to move our lives forward.

-While I do not offer play therapy, I do have a great deal of experience with younger kids and can meet with them to get an idea of their needs.
+While I do not offer play therapy, I do have a great deal of experience with younger kids and can refer you to many wonderful play therapists who can meet their needs.

 “… amazing with individuals and even better with couples.
 People walk away from his office feeling heard and validated…” More testimonials–Kirsten Brunner, Licensed Professional Counselor